xypnox/blag_zola/content/posts/todx-the-todo-manager.md

 This much is everything you need for a simple basic commandline todo app.

-Todx is simple yes, but not basic.
+TodX is simple yes, but not basic.

 ## Advanced commands